 How to benefit from the UNHCR Voluntary Repatriation program

-You, and all your family members going back with you to your country of origin, must contact the UNHCR office nearest to your place of residence for counselling, before you surrender your Amayesh card to obtain an Exit Laisser-Passer from your Provincial BAFIA Office (where you obtained your Amayesh Card).
+You, and all your family members repatriating with you to your country of origin, must contact the UNHCR office nearest to your place of residence for VolRep counselling, before you surrender your Amayesh card to obtain an Exit Laisser-Passer from your Provincial BAFIA Office (where you obtained your Amayesh Card).
 You need this Exit Laisser-Passer to travel to and cross the border.

-You will be asked to sign a Voluntary Repatriation Form (VRF).
+You will be asked to fill in a Voluntary Repatriation Form (VRF).
 The VRF is a document issued by UNHCR to returning Amayesh card holders confirming their intent to return voluntarily to their country of origin with the assistance of UNHCR.

 It is important that you provide accurate information to UNHCR for filling in the VRF that would allow you to receive your return assistance in Afghanistan.
 You need to inform UNHCR which Encashment center you will approach in Afghanistan to collect your assistance.
 In Afghanistan, the VRF will serve you as a return document proving that you were a Amayesh card holder in Iran.

-In order to obtain a VRF, you and your family members repatriating with you need to approach the UNHCR Office nearest to your residence for counselling and filling in the VRF.
+In order to obtain a VRF, you and your family members repatriating with you need to approach the UNHCR Office nearest to your residence for counselling and completing the VRF.
 This process will not be done at the UNHCR Dogharoun Office.
-UNHCR Dogharoun Office will only check your documentation and assist with your departure to cross the border.
+UNHCR Dogharoun Office will only check your documentation, issue VRF and assist with your departure to cross the Dogharoun border.

 Who is eligible to receive UNHCR’s voluntary repatriation assistance?

-All registered Afghan residing in Iran holding a valid Amayesh card are eligible to receive UNHCR’s voluntary repatriation assistance.
+All registered Afghan residing in Iran holding a valid Amayesh card and genuinely voluntary repatriating are eligible to receive UNHCR’s voluntary repatriation assistance.
 Afghans who DO NOT HOLD a valid Amayesh card, are not entitled to Voluntary Repatriation assistance from UNHCR.
 Afghans who have already received UNHCR’s assistance to repatriate in previous years will not receive cash assistance again.

-In order to be eligible for assistance you must first contact your nearest UNHCR Office / Voluntary Repatriation Centre (VRC) to be counselled and issued with a VRF.
+In order to be eligible for assistance you must first contact your nearest UNHCR Office to your residence for counselling and completing the voluntary repatriation process.
 You are strongly advised to call the UNHCR hotline to obtain an appointment before physically approaching the UNHCR office.

 UNHCR Voluntary Repatriation processing at Dogharoun ends at 13h.
 Therefore, you must approach the UNHCR Office at Dogharoun before noon to ensure you will be able to cross the border on the same day.